ivolucien/log-hindsight/README.md

 // a separate call processing that same session, gets the same child logger (if within the same process) const childLogger = Hindsight.getOrCreateChild({ sessionId: 'unique-session-1' });
 ```

-## Change Log

-### v0.1.0 Unstable development version with roughed out functionality - 2024-02-04
-- Wrapper support for console logger
-- Support logger singletons for the local process, unique per a set of static values, like a session ID
-- Manage logger singleton quantity and lifespan, using an LRU cache with a max instance count and age
-- Buffer log lines that fall below the current log level, limited by max count and age
-- Write historical lines from a logger based on a dynamically specified log level

-### v0.2.0 Unstable development version with basic support for common loggers - 2024-02-25
-- Support for the common denominator of common logger modules
-- Limit buffered log data based on overall memory use and/or custom criteria

-## Roadmap

-### Planned for v0.3.0
-- Support for on-the-fly write rule changes (like current log level)
-- Caller supplied function to decorate each line with metadata properties
-- Caller supplied function to choose the write log level based on app requirements

-### Future Feature Wishlist
-- Option for centralized storage of buffered log data using your preferred storage system

 ## Intended Use Cases (no later than v1.0.0)